Dhananjai2003/QR-code-genrator/README.md

 ## How to use
 You can use this as stand alone web-site or use it as an extension in google chrome.
 You have just input the name, email id, etc. in the given textboxes and press create button which will generate the QR-code.
+It will change the text-box border color to red if you have sumited with the wrong format.

 ## Credits
 + Dhananjai Murali - HTML, CSS, JavaScript, node-packages integration.